svark/tuprs/README.md

 # tuprs
 ![Build Status](https://github.com/svark/tuprs/actions/workflows/rust.yml/badge.svg)
 Library for parsing a tup file into resolved rules, its inputs and outputs.
-Tup is a build system that make robustness and convenience
 For convenience there are two versions of the api.
 First version works directly with tupfile or the lua but may not resolve groups.
 ```rust